Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 ### Joining Tables

 We will now join the JSON SEC filing datasets together to investigate the revenue of one CPG company, Kraft Heinz.
-Run the query below to join `SEC_FILINGS_INDEX` to `SEC_FILINGS_ATTRIBUTES` to see how X has performed over time:
+Run the query below to join `SEC_FILINGS_INDEX` to `SEC_FILINGS_ATTRIBUTES` to see how Kraft Heinz (KHC) business segments have performed over time:

-> aside positive
->
->  If you have defined a particular database in the worksheet and want to use a table from a different database, you must fully qualify the reference to the other table by providing its database and schema name.

 ```SQL
 WITH data_prep AS (